Krush: Clarity in Sharing, Consistency in Design

 Words from the client!

-The CEO of Krush expressed satisfaction with the depth of the redesign work and showed strong interest in expanding the design system to elevate consistency and scalability across the product.
+The CEO praised the redesign’s depth and expressed strong interest in scaling the design system across the product.

 Lessons learnt